Moving your website to https does not have to be scary

 5. Clean up and give it a few days (Google Webmaster Tools)

-Now find where you were in Game of Thrones and have a glass of wine.
+Now find where you were in Game of Thrones and chill out.